A unifying framework for generalised Bayesian online learning in non-stationary environments: Experiments

 In this experiment, we consider the synthetic autoregressive dataset introduced in Section 2 of \cite{fearnhead2011adaptivecp}, consisting of a set of one dimensional polynomial curves that are constrained to match up at segmentation boundaries, as shown in the top left of Figure \ref{fig:sements-dependency-lr}.

 We compare the performance of the three methods in the previous subsection.
-For this experiment, we employ a probability of a changepoint $\pi = 0.01$.
-Since this dataset has dependence of the parameters across segments, we allow for the choice of \cModel to be influenced by the choice of \cAux, i.e., the conditional expectation \eqref{eq:predictive-mean} can be written as $h(\vtheta_t; \auxv_t, \vx_t)$.
+For this experiment, we employ a probability of a changepoint $\kappa = 0.01$.
+Since this dataset has dependence of the parameters across segments, we allow for the choice of \cModel to be influenced by the choice of \cAux, i.e., our choice of model is given by $h(\vtheta_t; \auxv_t, \vx_t)$.
 For this experiment, we take \cAux to be \texttt{RL} and our choice of \cModel becomes

 with $\vh(\vx_{1:t}, r_t) = [1, \Delta, \Delta^2]$, $\Delta = (x_t - x_{r_t})$, and $x_{r_t} \geq x_t$.
 Intuitively this represents a quadratic curve fit to the beginning $x_{r_t}$ and end points $x_t$ of the current segment.
 Given the form of \cModel in \eqref{eq:h_fct_aux}, here we do not consider \CACI nor \CPPD.
 Instead, we use runlength with moment-matching prior reset, i.e., \namemethod{RL-MMPR} (see Table \ref{tab:rosetta-methods}) which was designed for segmentation with dependence.